 3-day course covering the multi-modal regulations for the transport of dangerous goods.

 The 3½ hour exam is open-book and independently proctored by a senior member of IHMM’s management staff.

 Candidates will require the following publications which can all be purchased from Labeline:

-UN Recommendations on the Transport of Dangerous Goods (Orange Book)
+- UN Recommendations on the Transport of Dangerous Goods (Orange Book)

-- IATA Dangerous Goods Regulations (IATA DGR) or the International Civil Aviation Organisation’s Technical Instructions (ICAO TI) or
+- IATA Dangerous Goods Regulations (IATA DGR) or the International Civil Aviation Organisation’s Technical Instructions (ICAO TI)

 A CDGP keeps their accreditation after 5 years in one of two ways:

 Many businesses and organisations around the world see the benefits of their DG professionals holding a relevant multimodal vocational qualification.
-CDGP is officially recognised in many states in USA and by the US military and IHMM are working to raise the awareness of the qualification by obtaining official recognition in Europe and elsewhere.
-Once this has been obtained, Labeline will announce dates for a CDGP course and exam in UK.
+CDGP is officially recognised by many multinational organisations, states across the USA and by the US military.

 Gene Sanders, CDGP Trainer

 Gene has been consulting and training in the field of Dangerous Goods for most of the 20 years that he has worked in the industry.
 With degrees in Biochemistry, Chemistry and a “minor” in Microbiology, he has a good understanding of the chemistry behind the regulations for both supply and transport.